NymEngine/Engine/README.md

-# Nym Engine
+# Nymera Engine
-An dedicated engine made by nymera, containing functions made to assist.
+An dedicated engine made by nymera, containing functions made to assist for exploiting.